tbgolfer86/Module2-Challenge/README.md

 # Usage

 This application has links in the navigation bar that relocate the user to the corresponding section on the page.
-The "Contact Me" section in the footer includes a link to my personal GitLab page.
+The "Contact Me" section in the footer includes a link to my personal GitHub page.

 https://tbgolfer86.github.io/Module2-Challenge-Portfolio-Site/